Lady and the Tramp II: Scamp's Adventure

 Lady and the Tramp II: Scamp's Adventure is a 2001 American animated direct-to-video musical romantic comedy film produced by Walt Disney Television Animation, and the sequel to Disney's 1955 animated feature film Lady and the Tramp.
 The film was directed by Darrell Rooney and Jeannine Roussel, with a screenplay by Bill Motz and Bob Roth.
 It stars Scott Wolf as Lady and Tramp's son Scamp, who desires to become a wild dog.
 In the film, Scamp runs away from his home and joins a gang of stray dogs called the Junkyard Dogs, where he falls in love with one of the gang's members, Angel.

-Lady and the Tramp II: Scamp's Adventure was released on February 27, 2001, to mixed reviews from critics.
+Lady and the Tramp II: Scamp's Adventure was released by Buena Vista Home Entertainment on February 27, 2001, to mixed reviews from critics.

 Plot

-In 1911, Lady and Tramp raise three well-behaved daughters, Annette, Collette, and Danielle, and a rebellious son named Scamp.
+In 1912, Lady and Tramp raise three well-behaved daughters, Annette, Collette, and Danielle, and a rebellious son named Scamp.
 Dissatisfied with house rules, Scamp dreams of being a wild dog, which causes him to clash with his father, unaware that Tramp used to be a wild dog himself.

 Two days before the Fourth of July, Scamp is sent outside after making a mess of his owners' house.
 He soon spots a pack of stray dogs, called the Junkyard Dogs, and becomes interested in joining them.
 Buster, the leader of the Junkyard Dogs, decides to give Scamp a skill test in order to prove his worth as a member of the gang.

 Scamp is tasked with stealing a tin can from Reggie, a savage Bullmastiff.
 After being accidentally awakened, Reggie chases Scamp and Angel, a female member of the Junkyard Dogs.
 During the chase, Scamp and Angel are found by a local dogcatcher, who nearly catches Angel before Scamp rescues her.
 Reggie is subsequently caught by the dogcatcher.
 Although Scamp gains admiration from the Junkyard Dogs for his actions, Buster decides that Scamp needs another test before he can officially join the gang.

 After the events, Scamp learns from the Junkyard Dogs about Tramp's past as a stray before he fell in love with Lady and became a house pet, which caused Buster, who was friends with Tramp, to feel betrayed.
 Shocked at discovering his father's past life, Scamp secretly questions why Tramp gave it all up.